acruz111/MASTERETH/PEC3/marathon/avoiding_common_attacks.md

 For security, the pragma is locked to the last release of [Solidity version: 0.4.24](https://github.com/ethereum/solidity/releases).

 The pragma of the Library float because could be used for other developers.

-### Differentiate functions and events

-For functions, always start with the action: new, delete, update, get, enable, remove...

-For events, always start with the object: Identity or Data.

 ### Avoid using tx.origin